Yokohama, Aomori

 Yokohama (横浜町, Yokohama-machi) is a town located in Aomori Prefecture, Japan.
-As of 1 March 2023, the town had an estimated population of 4,258 in 2134 households, and a population density of 33 persons per km^{2}, in 1,779 households.
+As of 1 January 2026, the town had an estimated population of 3,937 in 2113 households, and a population density of 31 persons per km^{2}.
 The total area of the town is 126.38 sqkm.

 Geography

 Yokohama occupies the northeastern coastline of Mutsu Bay, at the entrance to Shimokita Peninsula.